araten10/EdgewarePlusPlus/README.md

 ## Usage Instructions

 "So how do I start using this darn thing?"
-Click the big ol' "code" button in the top right, then "download zip".
+Head on over to the "Releases" tab on the right (or [here](https://github.com/araten10/EdgewarePlusPlus/releases)) to get the newest "official" version, along with a brief summary of patch notes.
+Alternatively, if more up to date but potentially unstable builds tickle your fancy, you can click the big ol' "code" button in the top right, then "download zip".

 Save and extract it somewhere, then run `edgeware/EdgewareSetup.bat`.
-This will install python 3.12 for you, if you don't already have it.
-After that it will give you instructions for further use, and open up `edgeware/config.pyw`.
+This will install python 3.12 for you, alongside some necessary libraries.
+After that it will give you instructions for further use, and open up `edgeware/config.pyw`. **Check the top of the installer window to see if you have an older version of Python installed!** Edgeware previously used python 3.10, and if you're using that version, you'll have to uninstall it to get the newest version!

 **If you're using Linux**, first you need to install Python 3.12, pip, and mpv yourself, if you don't already have them installed already.
 Your distribution should contain packages for them.
 For example, on Debian and its derivatives, you can install them by running `sudo apt install python3 python3-pip mpv`.
 Once installed, download and extract Edgeware as a ZIP or clone the repository, then run `setup.sh` in a terminal window in the `edgeware` directory.
 This will create a Python virtual environment for Edgeware, install the dependencies, and create scripts for running Edgeware. `config.sh` allows you to configure Edgeware and `edgeware.sh` will start Edgeware itself. **Please note that my primary OS is windows!** I have gotten endless help from LewdDevelopment, who also used some [pre-existing code from a old Edgeware pull request](https://github.com/PetitTournesol/Edgeware/pull/41) to help make it happen.
 So if any bugs on Linux start from my own incompetence, I will consult with them and try to fix it- but know that I will not know until people tell me or them!